SimonImbrogno/Grun/README.md

 # Grun
-This Sublime Text colour scheme was designed for less eye strain in dim light and to compliment the Alpenglow Theme.
+This Sublime Text colour scheme was designed for less eye strain in dim light.

 ## C++
 ![](Example_CPP.png)